 VI.
 Campus Engagement

-Campus Engagement
+Student Engagement

 Responsible for Maintenance: Director of Student Life and Athletics

-The Office of Student Life collaborates with campus and community partners to enhance student learning and satisfaction.
+The Office of Student Engagement collaborates with campus and community partners to enhance student learning and satisfaction.
 We seek to provide students with a variety of learning and enrichment opportunities that they may gain the insight, sensitivity, and integrity necessary for achieving their future goals.

 Students are encouraged to get involved in the many activities and leadership opportunities offered at Richard Bland College.
 Student Assembly elections are held annually for students interested in representing the student body on policy issues and improving the quality of life on campus.
 Student organizations are another valuable way that students can create new opportunities for community on campus.
 These can represent any number of interests and activities.
 Student leaders often are invited to attend regional undergraduate conferences at William & Mary and elsewhere to learn more about their leadership styles and strengths.